-Based on the previous challenges, the present paper introduces Product Quality Evaluation Method (PQEM) which is a five-step method per iteration, which allows the managers and practitioners study, measure and understand the quality level of a software product.
-The final output is a numerical single value between 0 and 1, which represents the product quality level.
-This value is obtained through the quality coverage of each quality characteristic measured, and it can be thought of a multidimensional value due to the fact that the quality level synthesize the quality level achieved by each quality characteristic or sub-characteristic.
+Based on the previous challenges, the present paper introduces Product Quality Evaluation Method (PQEM) which is a five-step method per iteration, which concedes the managers and practitioners study, measure and understand the quality level of a software product.
+The final output is a numerical unique single value between 0 and 1, which represents the product quality level.
+This quality value can be thought as an aggregated measured because is obtained through the quality coverage of each quality characteristic measured, as well as a multidimensional value due to the fact that the quality level synthesize the quality level achieved by each quality characteristic or sub-characteristic.